Azurytes/BachelorDegree-scripts-azurytes/README.md

 # BachelorDegree-scripts-azurytes
-Compilation of scripts I written along my courses and my internship between 2020 and 2024
+Compilation of scripts I writted along my courses and my internship between 2020 and 2024